 Things to Avoid The stabilization plane is a great tool to achieve stable holograms, but if misused it can result in severe image instability.

-- Don't "fire and forget", since you can end up with the stabilization plane behind the user or attached to an object that is no longer in the user's view.
-Ensure the stabilization plane normal is set opposite camera-forward (e.g. -camera.forward)
+- Don't "fire and forget".
+You can end up with the stabilization plane behind the user or attached to an object that is no longer in the user's view.
+Ensure the stabilization plane normal is set opposite camera-forward (for example, -camera.forward)

 - Don't rapidly change the stabilization plane back and forth between extremes